 While, in theory, investors face the same search problem when selling as when buying, in practice, two factors mitigate the search problem for individual investors when they want to sell.
-First, most individual investors hold relatively few common stocks in their portfolio.2 Second, most individual investors sell only stocks that they already own-that is, they do not sell short.3 Thus, investors can, one by one, consider the merits-both economic and emotional-of selling each stock they own.
-Rational investors are likely to sell their past
+First, most individual investors hold relatively few common stocks in their portfolio.2 Second, most individual investors only sell stocks that they already own; that is, they don't sell short.3 Thus, investors can, one by one, consider the merits-both economic and emotional-of selling each stock they own.
+Rational investors are likely to sell their past losers, thereby postponing taxes; behaviorally motivated investors are likely to sell past winners, thereby postponing the regret associated with realizing a loss (see Statman and Shefrin, 1985); thus, to a large extent, while individual investors are concerned about the future returns of the stocks they buy, they focus on the past returns of the stocks they sell.